Hybrid vs. Electric car: Today's technology takes on tomorrow's car

 One main difference between the hybrid and electric cars is with regard to batteries.
 In a hybrid car, the batteries not only provide energy but also get recharged while driving.
 On the other hand, the batteries of an electric car do not get recharged unless plugged to some source of energy.

 You have read this article with the title Hybrid vs. Electric car: Today's technology takes on tomorrow's car.
-You can bookmark this page URL https://rouserworks.blogspot.com/2011/05/hybrid-vs-electric-car-today-technology.html.
+You can bookmark this page URL http://rouserworks.blogspot.com/2011/05/hybrid-vs-electric-car-today-technology.html.
 Thanks!

 No comment for "Hybrid vs. Electric car: Today's technology takes on tomorrow's car"